 - 2 scallions, chopped

-- Let the steak rest for at least 5 minutes under foil, slice thinly across the grain and serve.
+- Let the steak rest under foil for 5 minutes, then slice it up against the grain and serve!

 Need to add something to your kitchen equipment to make this recipe?
 Below are some of the items we used in the Framed Cooks kitchen to help cook this up.
 These are affiliate links to things we use and love, which helps to pay for all that bacon I keep buying (without any extra cost to you)!
 Thanks for using them to keep our kitchen cooking…xoxo!

 Updated (and made even more delicious!) from a previously published Framed Cooks post!